siddharth1297/argolib/README.md

 make clean; make
 ```

-Default compilation is with RAND_WS.
+TO run in debug mode enable CFLAGS+=-DDEBUG in argolib/src
-To use private deque version, enable CFLAGS=-DMODE_PRIVATE_DQ in argolib/src
+To use Trace Replay enable CFLAGS=-DTRACE_REPLAY in argolib/src
+To output trace info enable CFLAGS=-DDUMP_TRACE in argolib/src
 and then recompile.

 #### Test